Short biographies of NPL's senior management team.

 Since its creation in 1899, NPL has been led by a number of notable individuals.
 You can see biographies of all 20 directors.

-Some of our notable scientists
+Some of our notable staff

 - Alan Turnbull’s world-leading expertise in corrosion has been further recognised by winning the Willis Rodney Whitney Award from NACE International.
 Alan was key in NPL becoming one of only two suppliers to a major oil company for their Inherently Reliability Facilities flagship programme.